Alcohol Vs Soft Drinks- Which Is Really Worse?

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 A healthier option for both soft drinks and alcohol would be sugar-free, antioxidant-rich drinks that are beneficial for your health.
-The uber-cool, young generation wants cleaner drinks and more provenance when it comes to knowing what is in their glass.
 Here are some of the healthy drinks you can try instead of sugar-laced soft drinks or alcoholic beverages:

-Made with black or green tea with a sprinkling of bacteria, this fermented and naturally sparkling drink has become an epitome to represent a ‘cult status’ among those people who want to drink something that tastes adult and is yet a healthy option.
-Kombucha producers often boast about its probiotic and antioxidant properties.
-As it has no sugar content, its popularity among the young- healthy conscious drinkers has soared its sale high up in the clouds.
+Made with black or green tea with a sprinkling of bacteria, this fermented and naturally sparkling drink has become a favorite among people who want to drink something bold and is yet a healthy option.
+Kombucha is said to have probiotic and antioxidant properties and no sugar content making it a good choice for health conscious drinkers.

-According to reports from USDA, unsweetened coconut water is full of vitamins and minerals, containing only 12 grams of sugar per cup.
-Coconut water also contains electrolytes like potassium and sodium that helps in regaining strength after a long, strenuous day.
+According to reports from USDA, unsweetened coconut water is full of vitamins and minerals, containing about 6 grams of sugar per cup9.
+Coconut water also contains electrolytes like potassium and sodium that help in regaining strength after a long, strenuous day.
 Coconut water is a refreshing and hydrating drink that you can add to your everyday healthy drink list.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.